Former senior Australian intelligence official charged

 He is the husband of U.S. citizen Sheri Yan, who was sentenced in 2016 in New York to 20 months in prison after she pleaded guilty to bribing the U.N.
 General Assembly’s then-President John Ashe.

-Australian Security Intelligence Organization agents investigating potential Chinese Communist Party links to Australian politics raided the Canberra home of Yan and Uren in 2015 and 2016.
+Australian Security Intelligence Organization agents investigating potential Chinese Communist Party links to Australian politics raided the Canberra home of Yan and Uren on Oct.
+6, 2015, and again on Sept.
+22, 2016.
+The agents say they discovered sensitive documents.

+Uren faces 29 charges of unauthorized dealing with records under the Intelligence Services Act and one charge of unauthorized dealing with records under the Australian Security Intelligence Organization Act.
+Each charge carries a potential maximum sentence of three years in prison.

+Government lawmaker Andrew Hastie told Parliament last year that he had been told by U.S. officials Yan had been acting as a go-between for Ashe and the source of a $225,000 bribe, Chinese-Australian billionaire Chau Chak Wing.
+Chau denied the allegation